bdlow/sbms0/README.md

 ## Isolated Data Header

 This "connector" requires soldering the provided IDC box header, or individual wires to the SBMS0.
 This connector provides galvanically isolated USB, 3.3V UART, I2C and EXTIO5 and EXTIO6.
-(On later revisions of the SBMS0, EXTIO5 and EXTIO6 are moved to the main IO connector)
+(The v03d revision of the SBMS0 moved EXTIO5 and EXTIO6 to the main IO connector.)

 TODO: Also on the board are two non-isolated?
 ADC inputs; 0-60V as referenced to Battery negative - unclear where the connections are for these inputs, appear to be inaccessible.

 # DSSR20 Solid State Relay

+As with the SBMS0, the DSSR20 is occasionally updated.
+The following pertains to the DSSR20 v04d, ca. late 2019.

 The DSSR20 is a low-cost solid state switch with one or two twists.
 The first twist is the presence of an "ideal" (low-loss) diode in the PV-Battery path: this is advantageous in terms of mitigating certain types of failures that can occur on the PV side such as cabling shorts.
 The second twist is that it is available in a version that adds facility to switch a secondary resistive load - very useful for "heating diversion" as described above.

-The PV Disconnect functional diagram is as follows:
+The DSSR20 functional diagram is as follows:

 ![DSSR20 ideal diagram](DSSR20_ideal_diagram.png)